lupyuen3/blockly-zig-nuttx/README.md

 ![BME280 Sensor Block](https://lupyuen.github.io/images/visual-block1.jpg)

-The Blocks above will generate this code...
+The Blocks above will generate this Zig code to read the Temperature from the BME280 Sensor...

 ```zig
 // Read the Temperature from BME280 Sensor